tripplea-sg/mysqlsh/group_replication/Readme.md

 MySQL Group Replication management and utilities. </br>
 A collection of functions to: </br>
 - handle MySQL Group Replication without using MySQL InnoDB Cluster (no metadata)
-- Integration with InnoDB Cluster using async. replication
+- Integration with MySQL InnoDB Cluster as Production and Group Replication as DR using async. replication
 - Support flip cluster roles, auto clone from InnoDB Cluster, async. replication failover and many more

 This is a community-based custom MySQL Shell Plugin for Group Replication. </br>